Algorithmic market making in dealer markets with hedging and market impact: Introduction

-In most academic models adapted to dealer markets, market makers are pure liquidity providers: they buy and sell assets at the bid and ask prices they quote.
-Of course, market makers seldom buy and sell simultaneously: they carry inventory and bear price risk.
-The problem faced by market makers in these models is a subtle dynamic optimization problem in which market makers must mitigate the risk associated with price changes by skewing their quotes as a function of their inventory.
-In practice, market makers in most dealer markets have an additional way to manage their inventory risk since they can partially or completely hedge it by trading on the Dealer-to-Dealer (D2D) segment of the market and / or in a variety of all-to-all platforms.
-To be generic, we say throughout this paper that the market maker has access to liquidity pools. \\
+In most market making models adapted to dealer markets, the dealers (who act as market makers) are pure liquidity providers: they buy and sell assets at the bid and ask prices they quote.
+Of course, they seldom buy and sell simultaneously: they carry inventory and bear price risk.
+The problem faced by dealers in these models is a subtle dynamic optimization problem in which they must mitigate the risk associated with price changes by skewing their quotes as a function of their inventory.
+In practice, dealers in most dealer markets have an additional way to manage their inventory risk since they can partially or completely hedge it by trading on the Dealer-to-Dealer (D2D) segment of the market and in a variety of all-to-all platforms.\footnote{Regarding the trading mechanisms on these platforms, they are often based on limit order books but we do not model order books and rather consider a modeling framework inspired from the literature on optimal execution (see below).} To be generic, we say throughout this paper that the dealer has access to liquidity pools.\\

-The co-existence of requests for quotes / requests for stream and access to liquidity pools has seldom been studied in the academic literature on optimal market making (the only instance we found beyond our paper is the very recent paper \cite{bakshaev2020market} that proposes a reinforcement learning approach).
+The co-existence of requests for quotes and requests for stream on the one hand and access to liquidity pools on the other hand has seldom been studied in the academic literature on optimal market making (the only instance we found beyond our paper is the very recent paper~\cite{bakshaev2020market} that proposes a reinforcement learning approach).
 The trade-off between internalization and externalization is nevertheless discussed in the literature.
-It is discussed by Butz and Oomen in \cite{butz2019internalisation} on the basis of queuing theory, though not with optimized quotes.
-It is also abundantly discussed on empirical grounds in the recent BIS Triennial Survey that concludes on the growing prevalence of internalization in FX markets (see \cite{schrimpf2019fx}).
-A wide spectrum of behaviors is documented in \cite{schrimpf2019fx}, from pure externalization to large ratios of internalization.
+It is discussed by Butz and Oomen in~\cite{butz2019internalisation} on the basis of queuing theory, though not with optimized quotes.
+It is also abundantly discussed on empirical grounds in the recent BIS Triennial Survey that concludes on the growing prevalence of internalization in FX markets (see~\cite{schrimpf2019fx}).
+A wide spectrum of behaviors is documented in~\cite{schrimpf2019fx}, from pure externalization to large ratios of internalization.
 It is noteworthy that even though internalization ratios for top trading centers exceed 80\% in FX markets, hedging through externalization remains an essential component of risk management.\\